Ayush0080/training_plan/Azure-104/Azure.md

 #### adding data disk
 ![alt text](<Screenshot 2025-08-21 125153.png>)

-- Disk snapshot - ypu can  create a read-only copy of a hard disk via the use of snapshot this can be used as a point-in-time backup you can create a backup of the os and data disk.
+- Disk snapshot - you can  create a read-only copy of a hard disk via the use of snapshot this can be used as a point-in-time backup you can create a backup of the os and data disk.

 - you can also create a new disk from the the snapshot